wikicurricula-uy/wikicurricula-boilerplate/README.md

 ```
     python bot.py <WIKIPEDIA_LANGUAGE_CODE> <WIKIDATA_COUNTRY_ID>

+    #for Ghana
+    python bot.py en 117
 ```
 3. Run the translate.py script which prepares generated data from Wikipedia articles of Ghana and Uruguay for visualization, enabling analysis and insights using our visualization tool; WikiCurricula.

 ```
     python translate.py <WIKIPEDIA_LANGUAGE_CODE> <WIKIDATA_COUNTRY_ID>
+    # for Ghana
+    python translate.py en 117
+    # This will create a "ghana_voci_2023.tsv" file under the visualization/assets/data folder.
 ```

-4. Create a html file for visual display.
+4. Create a html file for visual display using the index.html file as template.
+The "data-country" in the htm file indicates a custom data attribute named data-country with the value `country's name`.
+It stores information about the country(country's name) as it will be used to determine the file that'll be used for the visulaization.

 ### Deploy the curricula on Toolforge